fuzzymfx/fuzzymfx.github.io/content/posts/resume.md

 tag: "tech"
 ---

 This guide is specifically for the resume that I built for myself, for a SDE/SE role.
-These points may or may not cater to your needs, depending on the role you are applying for.
+These points may or may not cater to your needs depending on the role you are applying for.

 When I started building my resume, I thought of dividing it into six sections: